dazzabaijan/py_comp_model/README.md

 # Python Computational Modelling
 This repo contains all the Python computational modelling project that I have done for my master's degree in Theoretical Physics.
+I have achieved First Class Honours for all years, with one of the highest marks in final year.

 ### Second year: Computational Physics 201